- You need photo ID to vote

 You do not need to show photo ID to apply for a postal or proxy vote (although the proxy needs to show photo ID at a polling station).

-REMEMBER - you must be registered to vote in order to vote in the local elections on 4 May.
+REMEMBER - you must be registered to vote in order to vote.